Exploit-Master122/Asteroids-v7/README.md

 <summary>🚀 Game Features</summary>

 - ***FROM A BASIC ARCADE GAME IN 1998, INTO A NEXT-GEN VERSION TO 2025!***
 - In this game, it is not just regular Asteroids, with a doodled spaceship.
-You're a *(Very Good, Trust, you can change the skin, haha...)* stickman, that looks like *ROBLOX* was the Rip-off.
+You're a Henry 3d stickman, that looks like *ROBLOX* was the Rip-off.
 - Advanced bot AI...
 - Boss Battle!!
 - Better UI